Logo BusinessBecause - The business school voice

 Length: 2-to-3 years

-Based in the Chinese capital, Beijing-based Tsinghua SEM offers one of the most prestigious and rewarding MiF programs in Asia.
-Its graduates can expect sky-high salaries, topping even those of the best US MiF programs in the FT rankings.
+For the third year in a row, Beijing-based Tsinghua SEM tops the list as Asia's best Master in Finance.
+Tsinghua offers one of the most prestigious and rewarding MiF programs in Asia coming fifth overall in the ranking.
+Its graduates can expect sky-high salaries of $205,387, the highest on the table, topping even those of the best US MiF programs in the FT rankings.

-Graduates can expect top jobs at some of the world’s leading financial institutions, like Goldman Sachs, JP Morgan, and HSBC, as well as some of China’s biggest companies like Huawei and Bank of China (BOC).
+Graduates land jobs at some of the world’s leading financial institutions, like Goldman Sachs, JP Morgan, and HSBC, as well as some of China’s biggest companies like Huawei and Bank of China (BOC).

 Location: Beijing, China